srsly-melvin/srsly-melvin/README.md

   <img src="github2.png" alt="hithere" width="45%">

 <p align="right">
-* not guaranteed, i have my own preferences when joining hosts
+* not guaranteed, i have my own preferences when joining hostings
 <p align="right">
 * i'm also pretty socially awkward or smth like that